Current Events

 PRAYER QUILT MINISTRY

-The Quilters meet on the 3rd Tuesday of each month, April 18th will be their next meeting from 10:00 a.m. – 3:00 p.m. in the Garden Room.
+The Quilters meet on the 3rd Tuesday of each month.
+They will next meet on May 20th from 10:00 a.m. – 3:00 p.m. in the Garden Room.

 New participants are welcome and you need not know how to sew.
 There are lots of tasks that are part of making this ministry function—from prepping fabric for cutting, picking colors to go together, cutting fabric or batting, placing ties—all easy to do.
 Recipients of prayer quilts, crocheted throws, and prayer squares often express their wonder and appreciation of this ministry of love and healing and you can be part of providing it!